-Is Indonesia in danger of sinking into Pakistan-like shari'ah chaos?
+A protest in Indonesia

-Islam's most populous nation, Indonesia, is the most diverse nation imaginable - a far-flung archipelego of 13,466 islands where 238 million people speaking 742 languages live in everything from luxurious skyscraper penthouses to squalid cardboardslums, mountainside-hugging bamboo huts and rain-forest tree houses.
+most diverse nation imaginable - a far-flung archipelego of 13,466 islands where 238 million people speaking 742 languages live in everything from luxurious skyscraper penthouses to squalid cardboard slums, mountainside-hugging bamboo huts and rain-forest tree houses.
 The government only recognizes six religions.
 Census figures show the population is overwhelmingly Muslim at 86.1 percent with 9 percent Christian (Catholic and Protestant combined), 3 percent Hindu, 2 percent Buddhist and 1 percent Confucianist.
 And while freedom of religion is guaranteed by the national constitution, the minority religions complain of an official bias toward Islam, write university professors Moh Yasir Alimi and Salim H. Ali in separate articles in the Jakarta Post and the International Herald Tribune.

-"Four men, traumatized, terrorized and stigmatized, sat in a Jakarta apartment and described to me how they were almost killed by a Muslim mob earlier this year," writes Benedict Rogers of the London-

-Islam's most populous nation, Indonesia, is the lost diverse nation imaginable - a far-flung rchipelego of 13,466 islands where 238 million based human rights organization Christian Solidarity Worldwide in a guest column in the Wall Street Journal:
+"Four men, traumatized, terrorized and stigmatized, sat in a Jakarta apartment and described to me how they were almost killed by a Muslim mobearlier this year," writes Benedict Rogers of the Londonbe dismissed as a tragedy.
+Sadly, such tragedies are increasingly frequent.
+Last month visited Cisalada, West Java, the scene of a similarly violent attack in October.
+Houses had broken windows boarded up, and some had been burned.
+A mob had thrown Molotov cocktails at the Ahmadi mosque and carried samurai swords.
+Anti-Ahmadi abuse was scrawled on the walls.
+"Indonesia's tradition of pluralism, enshrined in its state ideology 'pancasila,' is now under increasing threat," worries Rogers."The world's largest Muslim-majority nation has won applause for its religious tolerance and remarkable transition from authoritarianism to democracy, but these achievements are undermined by an increasingly vocal, violent Islamist minority.
+Under pressure from Islamists, the government banned the dissemination of Ahmadiyya teachings in 2008."
+Indeed, the rise of militant Islam has caused some in Indonesia to warn of "Pakistanization," notes Rogers.
+In Pakistan, non-Muslims live under constant threat of being charged with "blasphemy,"

+Journal: